Skip to main content

 This letter confirms that your employment as [Job Title] will end on [Final Employment Date].

-Mention warnings, meetings, investigation, probation review or contract end only if they actually happened and are part of the approved record.
+Mention warnings, meetings, investigations, probation reviews or contract expiration only if they occurred and form part of the approved HR record.

 See process wording